ishit-10/VigiGuard/README.md

-# Delhi Metro Rail Corporation (DMRC) PPE Compliance Tracking System
+# DMRC PPE Compliance Tracking System

 A real-time Personal Protective Equipment (PPE) compliance detection and monitoring dashboard designed for worker safety tracking in Delhi Metro construction and maintenance sites.
 The system integrates a custom-trained **YOLOv8** computer vision model, a high-performance **FastAPI** backend featuring REST and WebSockets, and a modern **React + Vite** dashboard.